Timongcraft/Tgc-System/README.md

 # Tgc-System
+   **Information**
-There won't be a SRC unless I change my mind don't ask for it!
+- **There won't be a SRC unless I decide it so don't ask for it!**
-Bug Reports and Feature Request are welcome but I may won't implement them!
+- Bug Reports and Feature Request are welcome but I may won't implement them!

 # Features
 - SpawnElytra